Biological & Biomedical Sciences at Washington State University

 Wazzu Biological & Biomedical Sciences Rankings

-There were 27 students who received their doctoral degrees in biological and biomedical sciences, making the school the #94 most popular school in the United States for this category of students.
+There were 27 students who received their doctoral degrees in biological & biomedical sciences, making the school the #94 most popular school in the United States for this category of students.

 Biological & Biomedical Sciences Student Demographics at Wazzu

-Take a look at the following statistics related to the make-up of the biological and biomedical sciences majors at Washington State University.
+Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at Washington State University.

 Wazzu Biological & Biomedical Sciences Master’s Program

-Of the students who received a biological and biomedical sciences master's degree from Wazzu, 62% were white.
+Of the students who received a biological & biomedical sciences master's degree from Wazzu, 70% were white.
 This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Washington State University with a master's in biological and biomedical sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Washington State University with a master's in biological & biomedical sciences.

 Concentrations Within Biological & Biomedical Sciences

-The following biological and biomedical sciences concentations are available at Washington State University.
+If you plan to be a biological & biomedical sciences major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Washington State University.
 Some of these focus areas may not be available for your degree level.

 Careers That Biological & Biomedical Sciences Grads May Go Into